slevomat/coding-standard/README.md

 Reports use of `__CLASS__`, `get_parent_class()`, `get_called_class()`, `get_class()` and `get_class($this)`.
 Class names should be referenced via `::class` constant when possible.

+#### SlevomatCodingStandard.Classes.ParentCallSpacing 🔧

+Enforces configurable number of lines around parent method call.

+Sniff provides the following settings:

+* `linesCountBeforeControlStructure`: allows to configure the number of lines before parent call.
+* `linesCountBeforeFirstControlStructure`: allows to configure the number of lines before first parent call.
+* `linesCountAfterControlStructure`: allows to configure the number of lines after parent call.
+* `linesCountAfterLastControlStructure`: allows to configure the number of lines after last parent call.

 #### SlevomatCodingStandard.Classes.SuperfluousAbstractClassNaming

 Reports use of superfluous prefix or suffix "Abstract" for abstract classes.